-Network Certification Body can offer independent assessment and codification of your intermodal load units in accordance with the latest UIC International Railway Standard (IRS) IRS 50592 for transportation on railways.
+We proudly offer independent assessment and codification of your intermodal load units, in accordance with the latest UIC International Railway Standard (IRS) IRS 50592 for transportation on railways.

-Intermodal load units (ILUs) include freight containers and swap bodies, designed to carry goods via multiple modes of transport, such as road, rail and sea.
-ILUs can take various forms ranging from dry cargo containers and tanks to specialised units such as coil carriers.
+Intermodal load units (ILUs) include freight containers and swap bodies, designed to carry goods via multiple modes of transport such as road, rail and sea.
+ILUs can take various forms – from dry cargo containers and tanks to specialised units such as coil carriers.
 ILUs may be built to ISO standards, or may be built to other specifications.

 Non-ISO ILUs intended for transportation on the UIC railway network must be independently assessed against the International Railway Standard IRS 50592 and carry a coding plate stating the profile codes.
 The profile codes are used to ensure ILUs are only transported on railway lines which are capable of conveying them.
 As a UIC-approved assessment body, NCB can provide you with required assessment services and coding plate details for railway transportation.

-- Fast and efficient assessment service- NCB has developed and streamlined its processes based on many years of direct experience in this field.
+• Fast and efficient assessment service – our processes are streamlined, based on many years of direct experience.